-Wellness in Action is committed to promoting arts-based holistic and culturally appropriate approach to community mental health in which we create diverse strategies to enhance the quality of life of immigrant, refugee and indigenous communities.
+Wellness in Action is committed to promoting arts-based holistic and culturally sustaining approaches to community mental health in which we create diverse strategies to enhance the quality of life of immigrant, refugee and indigenous communities.
 We do this through on-going collaboration with local artists with small funding opportunities and through community arts engagement activities.

 Community arts installations and projects

 Since we launched in 2016, WiA has collaborated with local organizations and artists to create site specific art installations and cultural celebrations to honor the Bay Area Immigrant and Refugee community.
 Some of our art projects include:

 Re: Start again

 The Arts & Wellness mini-grants are a one-time funding opportunity of $450 created to increase awareness about mental health and wellness among immigrant, refugee, and indigenous communities living in the Bay Area, using the arts.
 Through this mini-grant we want to encourage emerging artists to:

 Use your artistic skills with an option to involve your community members in the creation of an artistic piece that promotes mental health and wellness in your community.
 Visual arts, spoken word, music, dance and other creative, arts-based expressions and/or healing modalities will be considered.